Charge and spin photocurrents in the Rashba model: Formalism

 \subsection{Laser-induced charge current}

 The response that arises at the second order in the perturbing electric field of a continuous laser beam with frequency $\omega$ contains a dc contribution and an ac contribution with frequency $2\omega$.
 Here, we are only interested in the dc contribution.
-In the experiments femtosecond laser pulses are used instead of continuous laser beams, because thereby much larger electric field strengths can be applied.
-We assume that the response to laser pulses can be modelled by considering the time-dependent intensity $I(t)$ of the laser pulse and by assuming that the response at time $t$ agrees with the hypothetical response to a continuous laser beam with constant intensity $I$ given by $I=I(t)$.
 The dc electric current response to a continuous laser beam appears as a THz electric current pulse when femtosecond laser pulses are used instead of a continuous laser beam.
 Therefore, in the following we discuss the expressions to compute the dc electric current driven by a continuous laser beam with light frequency $\omega$.